 Checking the fudge without using a candy thermometer

-Maybe you don’t have a thermometer or just like doing things the retro way, if you want to make the fudge without a thermometer you will use the method of checking by dropping in a small amount of fudge into a glass of water.
+Maybe you don’t have a thermometer or just like doing things the retro way, if you want to make the fudge without a thermometer, you will use the method of checking by dropping in a small amount of fudge into a glass of water.
 The fudge has reached the proper temperature when it reaches the soft-ball stage.

-The cold water test works well, but it does have a drawback, the fudge keeps cooking while you are testing so you could go past the desired temperature.
+The cold water test works well, but it does have a drawback: The fudge keeps cooking while you are testing, so you could go past the desired temperature.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.